Exhibits & ProgramsPortal To Current Research open daily inside Building 2.

 The first exhibit focuses on “Life in the Extreme Environments,” an exhibit and program experience based on Dr. Kelley’s research on hydrothermal vents.

 According to University of Washington Oceanographer Dr. Deborah Kelley, 70% of the volcanism on Earth occurs beneath the surface of the ocean along a 70,000 km (roughly 43,500 miles) mountain chain that stretches around the planet like the seam of a baseball.
 As these rocks in the mountains cool and crack, seawater migrates miles down into the oceanic crust, forming the largest fractured aquifer system on Earth, creating hydrothermal vents.

 Learn more about Dr. Kelley’s research in hydrothermal vents at Pacific Science Center’s newest exhibit and presentation space, Portal to Current Research, bringing guests up close and personal with Dr. Kelley’s work and other fascinating research happening in our region.

-Funded through a National Science Foundation (NSF) grant, the Portal space is a platform created as part of Pacific Science Center's commitment to connecting our public with current research in relevant, engaging and inspiring ways.
+Funded through a National Science Foundation (NSF) grant, the Portal space is a platform created as part of Pacific Science Center’s commitment to connecting our public with current research in relevant, engaging and inspiring ways.
 In 2010, the Portal to the Public program also received an Institute of Museum and Library Services (IMLS) National Leadership Grant for $576,000 to develop an updatable exhibit and program space that will feature changing regional health-related research.
-The exhibit space is located within the Science Center's exhibit, Professor Wellbody's Academy of Health and Wellness.
-Projects funded by the National Leadership grants must have national impact and generate results that can be widely replicated, extending the benefit of this federal support.
+The exhibit space is located near the main entrance to the Science Center’s exhibit, Professor Wellbody’s Academy of Health and Wellness inside Building 2.